The best thing one can do when it’s raining is to let it rain. ∼ Henry Wadsworth Longfellow

 A glimpse of the Dekchi full of hot Khichuri below…

 Beguni is the humble accompaniment of Khichuri.
 Bengali Khichuri is seldom had alone.
-Beguni-s Eggplant 0r Aubergine or Brinjal slices deep fried in a batter.
+Beguni-s or Eggplant or Aubergine or Brinjal slices deep fried in a batter.
 They can be had as a stand-alone tea-time snack as well and goes very well with Muri/Puffed Rice.
 It is a very popular street snack as well.
-The similar European version is known as Aubergine Fritters.
+The similar European version is known as Aubergine Fritters

 4 medium sized Eggplants, sliced longitudinally